5 Cars Ghanaians Can Buy With Just GH₵50,000 in 2026

 How much a Daewoo Matiz could cost to clear in 2026

-Another option is the Kia Morning, especially the 2008 to 2011 models.
+Another option is the Kia Morning, particularly models from 2008 to 2011.

 Chevrolet Spark still attracts buyers